Prospects for Reconstructing the Free-floating Planet Mass Function at the Population Level with the Nancy Grace Roman Space Telescope: Free-floating Planets

 Characterizing FFPs at a demographic level would provide the opportunity to probe a wide range of different astrophysical processes, including low-mass star formation, planetary migration, and the gas properties of protoplanetary disks.
 Specifically, measuring the mass distribution of these worlds would provide insight into their demographics, and in turn, to the underlying astrophysical processes that birth them.
 At present, however, this mass function is poorly constrained, due primarily to the small number of FFPs that have been detected by ground-based observatories.
 Though attempts have been made to fit these observations \citep{Gould2022}, they have largely been restricted to simple functional forms, and even under these restrictions, are highly uncertain.
 The most up-to-date analysis of existing observations, performed by the Microlensing Observations in Astrophysics collaboration (MOA), fixes the functional form to be a power law and fits for the slope and normalization, finding \citep{Sumi2023}

-where the error bars correspond to the $95\%$ confidence interval.
-This mass function and its associated confidence band\footnote{The plotted confidence interval corresponds to the broken power-law model shown in \citep{Sumi2023}.} are shown in green in Fig. \ref{fig:moneyplot}, and is uncertain by more than four orders of magnitude in the Earth-mass range.
+This mass function and its associated confidence band\footnote{The plotted confidence interval corresponds to the broken power-law model shown in \citep{Sumi2023}.
+Note that the confidence band has been shifted downwards by a multiplicative factor in comparison to what appears in the literature due to an error in the version of this plot that appears in \citet{Sumi2023}, confirmed by the authors of \citet{Sumi2023}.
+The best-fit values are unchanged.} are shown in green in Fig. \ref{fig:moneyplot}, and is uncertain by more than two orders of magnitude in the Earth-mass range.
 Despite its large uncertainty and fixed, likely unrealistic functional form, we adopt it as a fiducial ``observationally-motivated'' mass function with which to test our reconstruction framework in later sections.

 On the theoretical side, there has been a wide range of studies exploring different formation mechanisms, however few of these studies have attempted to use their results to make an explicit prediction for the overall mass function of FFPs in the Galaxy.
 Notable exceptions include \citet{Ma2016} and \citet{Coleman_2025}, the latter of which found that the theoretically-motivated mass function differs significantly from the power-law mass function fit by MOA at masses just below MOA's present sensitivity.
 They predict a strong non-monotonic feature at $\approx 8\, M_\oplus$ corresponding to the onset of efficient migration in circumbinary systems; detecting such a feature would provide immediate insight into the extent to which circumbinary systems contribute to the formation of free-floating planets.
-In the interest of exploring Roman's ability to detect such features, we adopt the \citet{Coleman_2025} mass function as our fiducial ``theoretically-motivated'' mass function in our statistical analysis.
+In the interest of exploring Roman's ability to detect such features, we adopt the \citet{Coleman_2025} mass function as our fiducial ``theoretically-motivated'' mass function in our statistical analysis, recognizing that it is but one possibility for the true underlying mass function.